JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

 Before you create your first application that works on both iOS and Android, prepare an environment for Kotlin Multiplatform Mobile development.

-* To write iOS-specific code and run an iOS application on a simulated or real device, you'll need a Mac with macOS.
-These cannot be performed on other operating systems, such as Microsoft Windows.
+> * To write iOS-specific code and run an iOS application on a simulated or real device, you'll need a Mac with macOS.
+> These cannot be performed on other operating systems, such as Microsoft Windows.
 This is an Apple requirement.
-* To work with shared code or Android-specific code, you can use any computer with an operating system supported by Android Studio.
+> * To work with shared code or Android-specific code, you can use any computer with an operating system supported by
+> Android Studio.
+>
+{type="note"}

 ## Install all the necessary tools